Jake Phelps: Music

 Beginning in August 2005, Phelps played lead guitar in a band, Bad Shit, with Tony Trujillo and Trujillo's wife, Ashley "Trixie" Trujillo.
 The band toured both in the US and internationally.

 In July 2017, Phelps suffered a serious head injury while skating near Dolores Park in San Francisco during an unpermitted event.

 Death

 Phelps was found dead on March 14, 2019 (aged 56).
 His death was announced on a Thrasher Instagram post and he was cremated with his skateboard.
-Phelps' official cause of death was acute fentanyl intoxication.
+Phelps's official cause of death was acute fentanyl intoxication, which helped increase awareness about fentanyl overdoses.